 Curative by Design™

-Each High Curative Potential™ (HCP) target has a Toolbox of High Probability (HP) epitopes for the major histocompatibility (HLA) types, which will allow Verik to efficiently extend TCR-based HCP therapies to a global population.
+Each High Curative Potential™ (HCP) target has an associated toolbox of peptide antigens (T cell epitopes) for major HLA types allowing Verik to efficiently extend TCR-based HCP therapies to reach a diverse patient population.

 T cell receptor

 T cells are engineered to express T cell receptors (TCRs) for an HCP™ peptide antigen.
 The T cell finds and binds the antigen presented on the surface of the tumor cell, bound in the cleft of an HLA molecule.
 Recognition of the peptide antigen initiates T cell killing.

 A type of protein expressed in the germline but not in normal tissue outside of the immune-protected testes.
 Not all germline antigens qualify as High Curative Potential™ target proteins.
 Qualification requires that the protein, when expressed, becomes essential to the perpetuation of cancer.
 One example is AKAP4, a scaffold protein that can take control of how a cancer cell uses energy.
 AKAP4 expression is reported in many epithelial cancers, at nearly all stages.
 The types of cancer include ovarian, breast, esophageal, colorectal, and prostate.
 Of note, it is one of the few cancer germline antigens that may also serve as a useful diagnostic for the presence and recurrence of lung cancer.
 As a T cell target, AKAP4 offers broad potential in the curative treatment of solid tumors.